 ANYONE CAN PARTICIPATE:

 Simply click on the WATCH VIDEO button below to view a free class available anytime via Facebook Live.
-Consider Making a donation of $1 or more to help support this free program!
+Consider making a donation to help support this free program!

 UPCOMING MOVING TOGETHER ONLINE CLASSES: MAY 20 – JULY 8, 2020